hermangroup/docs/mining/index.rst

-Please note that the information on this page may become obsolete very quickly due to the rapidly changing market and difficulty of mining Dash.
+Please note that the information on this page may become obsolete very quickly due to the rapidly changing market and difficulty of mining Historia.
 You are responsible for carrying out your own research and any listing on this page should not be considered an endorsement of any particular product.
-A good place to begin your research is the `mining section of the Dash Forums <https://www.dash.org/forum/topic/hardware-discussions-asic-gpu-cpu.101/>`_.
+A good place to begin your research is the `mining section of the Historia Forums <https://historia.network/forum/topic/hardware-discussions-asic-gpu-cpu.101/>`_.

 The following X11 ASIC miners are available on the market today, click the product name to visit the manufacturer's website: